Liquibit/.github/profile/README.md

 # LiQuiBit

-## Open source code for a Dash7 enabled kit of LiQuiBit
+## Open source code for the DASH7 enabled devices of LiQuiBit

 ### Who are we?